Pumpkin for Cats: Enjoy The Benefits Year Round

 Canned pumpkin can make a world of difference for a cat suffering from constipation.
 As we previously mentioned, pumpkin is an excellent source of soluble fiber, which helps to naturally get things moving in the digestive tract.
 Many over-the-counter laxatives will do the job, but are often times too harsh on the cat's stomach and can result in diarrhea, especially if you give too much.
 When easing an ailment, the last thing you want to do is cure one issue only to create another.
 Canned pumpkin for cats won't cause diarrhea but will effectively get your cat's system back on track.

 Experts recommend adding 1 tablespoon of pumpkin to your cat's normal food in order to ease constipation.
 Additionally, we want to mention that constipation and dehydration often go hand in hand.
 It is essential to always make sure your feline has fresh water available.

 Pumpkin for Cat Diarrhea

 Of course, all cats are different so you'll want to get an exact recommendation from your veterinarian once you discuss your cat's individual problem and how long it has been going on.
-With that said, experts suggest adding 1 tablespoon of pumpkin to your cat's food in order to help alleviate their diarrhea.
+With that said, experts suggest adding 1 teaspoon of pumpkin to your cat's food in order to help alleviate their diarrhea.